JulixnDev/advent-of-code-2024/README.md

 My solutions for advent of code 2024.

-All days have to be run from the "root"-folder with `deno run <day>/script.ts`.
+All days have to be run from the "root"-folder with `deno task day-<day-number>`.
 Add flags for access if needed.